Artown Partners with Renown to Bring "Love" Sculpture to the Hospital's Regional Campus on Mill St

 Renown Health is a locally governed and locally owned, not-for-profit integrated healthcare network serving northern Nevada, Lake Tahoe and northeast California.
 Renown is one of the region’s largest private employers with a workforce of more than 7,000.
 It comprises three acute care hospitals, a rehabilitation hospital, the area’s most comprehensive medical group and urgent care network, and the region’s largest and only locally owned not-for-profit insurance company, Hometown Health.
 Renown has a long tradition and commitment to continually improve the care and the health of our community.
 For more information, visit renown.org.

-Dolan Auto Group donates a much-appreciated coffee break to thank healthcare heroes on the front lines Renown Health...Read More
+Dolan Auto Group donates a much-appreciated coffee break to thank healthcare heroes on the front lines Renown Health employees enjoyed a free drink on Monday made possible by the generous team at Dolan Auto Group.
+Starbucks beverages were...Read More

-With the help of state-of-the-art, germ-removal technology, Renown Health touts another layer of protection to keep...Read More
+With the help of state-of-the-art, germ-removal technology, Renown Health touts another layer of protection to keep patients and staff safe.
+As hospitals around the country look for innovative ways to enhance quality patient care and...Read More